x2loreeh/convertions-helper/readme.md

 - ✔️ String to Base64 (and viceversa)
 - ✔️ String to Hex (and viceversa)
 - ✔️ String to Byte (and viceversa)
+- ✔️ Kilograms to Ounces (and viceversa)
+- ✔️ Kilograms to Pounds (and viceversa)

 ### Other Features
 - You can also add an emoji to your convertions to make them cooler using the function ```.addEmoji(emoji)```